AryKantKode/PicoProfits/README.md

 # QuarketAnalyst

-This is a quantum portfolio optimization project for HackTJ.
+This is a quantum portfolio optimization project for HackTJ 11.0.